-2003 ADLM Lectureship Award
+2003 AACC Lectureship Award

 J. Craig Venter, PhD, is the president of three newly formed organizations: The Institute for Genomic Research (TIGR) Center for the Advancement of Genomics, the Institute for Biological Energy Alternatives, and the J. Craig Venter Science Foundation.